keu/docs/software/secrets-backend.md

     ]}>
 <TabItem value="hashicorp">

-This topic provides steps for using [Hashicorp Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astronomer Software.
+In this section, you'll learn how to use [Hashicorp Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astronomer Software.
 To do this, you will:

 - Create an AppRole in Vault which grants Astronomer minimal required permissions.
 - Write a test Airflow variable or connection as a secret to your Vault server.